Eric has been fascinated by folklore and the paranormal from a young age and enjoys exploring controversial subjects and events.

 Sasquatch in the Fossil Record

-Even if it is rare to find Bigfoot bones, or any remains at all, if a species of North American Ape really exists there ought to be proof in the fossil record.
+Even if it is rare to find Bigfoot bones, or any remains at all if a species of North American Ape really exists there ought to be proof in the fossil record.
 But how likely are we to find fossilized Bigfoot remains?
 Does the absence of a North American Ape in the fossil record mean the search for Sasquatch is hopeless?

 Fossils only form in very specific situations.
 Animals that die in damp forest environments aren’t likely to fossilize due to the quick decomposition described above.
 Erosion may play a part in the preservation of fossils from mountainous areas.